 The next part is taking care of your Social Media Sharing looks.
 From your SEO tab in your dashboard choose the Social option, which will lead you to a section where you can fill in all the info about your social media presence.
 By completing the Accounts part, your social profiles will be linked to your site for all search engines.

 Now, go through each social tab separately and add the specifics on how and what you want to appear on that platform when your site is shared.
-In the Facebook tab for example, you can also add Open Graph meta data to your site which will control what type of text and image is used when one of your pages or posts is shared on Facebook.
+In the Facebook tab for example, you can also enable Open Graph meta data to your site which will control what type of text and image is used when one of your pages or posts is shared on Facebook.
 Do upload a default Image for pages and posts which do not include a featured one.
-You can also link your Facebook Page Admin to your site.
-This will give you access to your Facebook Insights for your site, through which you can track the traffic you get from Facebook, how often your pages get shared, liked and a lot of other useful insights.
-A quick guide on how to do it properly.

 Similar settings go for your Twitter, Pinterest and Google+ accounts.
 What is great about the Yoast SEO plugin, is that it guides you through the process and always provides an extra description for the tabs/features that sound unfamiliar.